tiffaphm/q-dot/API-DOCUMENTATION.md

     "groups_in_front_details": [
         {
             "id": 1,
-            "position": 1,
+            //returns an unique integer, represents the queue id "position": 1,
-            "size": 1,
+            //returns an integer, represents the queue number given to this customer "size": 1,
-            "createdAt": "2017-10-03T19:01:10.743Z",
+            //returns an integer, represents the group size of the customer's reservation "createdAt": "2017-10-03T19:01:10.743Z",
-            "updatedAt": "2017-10-03T19:01:10.743Z",
+            //returns a string, represents the date that the queue was created in the database "updatedAt": "2017-10-03T19:01:10.743Z",
-            "restaurantId": 1,
+            //returns a string, represents the date that the queue was updated in the database "restaurantId": 1,
-            "customerId": 1
+            //returns an integer, represents the id of the restaurant "customerId": 1
-        }
+            //returns an integer, represents the id of the customer in the queue }
     ]
     //returns an array, represents details of all the customers in front of this customer